Ricardosgeral/relier/README.md

     $ sudo reboot

-And that's it, after reboot the _Raspberry PI_ server should be running properly (if hardware is also set correctly)!
+And that's it, after reboot, the _Raspberry PI_ server should be running properly (if hardware is also set correctly)!

 # Hardware